Specialisation in Organisational Communication

 In the specialisation modules, you focus on developing solutions to practical problems.
 We give you the chance to deal with real tasks and concrete projects as often as possible so that you acquire the necessary competences in a hands-on approach.
 In some modules, you receive real-life assignments from industry partners and work with other students to develop viable solutions under the supervision of a lecturer.

 The specialisation programme is also designed to promote international competences.
 In the second semester, for example, all lectures and seminars take place in English, and you address the challenges international organisations have to overcome when it comes to communication.
 These challenges include coordinating and aligning the content and organisation of communications across different countries, interacting with stakeholders from different cultures and gaining insights into relevant media discourse in different countries.

-The research-based joint modules form part of the MA for all specialisations.
-In the joint modules, you learn to reflect critically and constructively on professional practice.
+The research-based core modules form part of the MA for all specialisations.
+In the core modules, you learn to reflect critically and constructively on professional practice.
 The modules investigate principles and methods of applied linguistics.
 In plenary lectures and small groups of students from the different specialisations, you study central issues relating to applied linguistics in professional practice and you learn how to assess communication output competently.